Joanna Partridge, Helena Horton and Jessica Elgot

 Protesting NFU members drove their tractors into Parliament Square on Tuesday morning.
 Photograph: Marcin Nowak/LNP

-Speaking to about 600 farmers at Church House in Westminster, Tom Bradshaw described the government measures as a “stab in the back”, after the sector had been previously told that taxes such as agricultural property relief (APR) would not be changed.
+In an escalating war of words between food producers and ministers, the NFU president, Tom Bradshaw, called the government’s budget measures a “stab in the back”, after the sector had been previously told that taxes such as agricultural property relief (APR) would not be changed.
+He was addressing hundreds of farmers who had travelled to London to lobby their local MPs.

-“I don’t think I have ever seen the industry this angry, this disillusioned, this upset,” Bradshaw said, describing the measures as a “shocking policy, built on bad data, and launched with no consultation with anybody that understands”.
+He described the budget measures as a “shocking policy, built on bad data, and launched with no consultation with anybody that understands”.

-He warned that government measures, also including changes to national insurance contributions, coupled with a competitive retail environment the measures would push up food prices, describing it as an “inflationary budget for food production”.
+Bradshaw was applauded by farmers as he commented on the “human impact of this policy” and warned that government measures including changes to national insurance contributions, coupled with a competitive retail environment, would push up food prices.

 Previously, farming businesses qualified for 100% relief on inheritance tax on agricultural and business property.
 But now the tax is being imposed on farms worth more than £1m, with an effective rate of 20% on assets above that threshold, rather than the normal 40% rate for inheritance tax.

-The NFU has rejected the government’s claims that most farms will not be affected by the change, and believes instead that it will apply to 75% of what it calls “commercial farm businesses”.
+The NFU has rejected the government’s claims that most farms will not be affected by the change, and believes that it will apply to 75% of what it calls “commercial farm businesses”.

 A group of farmers from Wales and Wiltshire attending the NFU lobby said they believed all of their farms would fall into the remit of inheritance tax under the budget measures.

-“You could have £5m of assets, but make £50,000 a year profit, depending on how you farm that.
-If you have got that you are looking at maybe £600,000 inheritance tax off a £50,000 income,” he said.
+Philip Greenhill, a beef and arable farmer from North Wiltshire, said there was “no correlation” between the earnings from a farm business and its asset value.
+“You could have £5m of assets, but make £50,000 a year profit, depending on how you farm that,” he said.
+“If you have got that, you are looking at maybe £600,000 inheritance tax off a £50,000 income.”

 Holding a sign reading “farmer harmer Starmer”, Sue Hosegood, a Devon dairy farmer, and her husband, William, said they were worried for their three sons who are involved in the business.
 “There is no future if we have to pay tax every generation,” William said.

 The NFU said it had the support of the general public for its protest against the tax changes, and said more than 200,000 people had backed its campaign against the measures.
+Bradshaw called on ministers to return to the negotiating table to work out how to target wealthy landowners who have been buying land to avoid inheritance tax.

-The host of Clarkson’s Farm, Jeremy Clarkson, is also due to speak at the rally on Tuesday.
-Clarkson told the Times in 2021 that avoiding inheritance tax was the “critical” factor in deciding to buy his Cotswolds farm.
+He previously told the Times in 2021 that avoiding inheritance tax was the “critical” factor in deciding to buy his Cotswolds farm.

 Leave a Comment